ArnuldOnData/rshiny/Hello World/Shiny/README.md

 `> runApp("app.R")`

-It will automatically open the browser and show you the "Hello World":
+It will automatically open the browser and show you the "Hello World" like this:

 ![picture](https://i.postimg.cc/L4GDfSx9/Screenshot-from-2020-10-16-22-27-41.png)